mindspore-ai/docs/docs/mindspore/note/source_en/static_graph_syntax_support.md

 However, during construction, the parameter can be specified only in position parameter mode, and cannot be specified in the key-value pair mode.
 That is, the syntax `cell = Cell(arg_name=value)` is not supported.

-Currently, the attributes and APIs related to `Cell` and its subclasses cannot be called on the network unless they are called through `self` in `contrcut` of `Cell`.
+Currently, the attributes and APIs related to `Cell` and its subclasses cannot be called on the network unless they are called through `self` in `constrcut` of `Cell`.

 For details about the definition of `Cell`, click <https://www.mindspore.cn/docs/programming_guide/en/r1.6/cell.html>.